KaytchJam/SilhoNET-graph-builder/README.md

 ![15th Century Florentine Marriage Network](./screenshots/florence_network.JPG "The Florentine Marriage Network (Matthew O. Jackson)")

-While most of the graphs aren't too large or complicated, it would still be pretty annoying writing down de-serialized "text" representations of them  all manually.
+While most of the graphs aren't too large or complicated, it would still be pretty annoying writing/typing down text representations of them  all manually.
 Instead, what I wanted was a way to 'trace' or 'sketch' over the networks in the text and easily serialize them.
 SilhoNET lets you upload a picture to the canvas and draw your graph over it, making the task of serializing these networks a straightforward ordeal.

 Here's the above example network traced and serialized: